Frederick A. Halsey: The time ticket

-It was the intention, that the ticket should be used over several days' work, and is not returned until the work is completed, and contains the record of the entire job.
-As such the card has similarities with the Shop Order Card, presented by Captain Henry Metcalfe in his "Card system for cost accounting and production control", presented six years earlier.
+It was the intention that the ticket should be used over several days' work, should not be returned until the work is completed, and should contain the record of the entire job.
+As such, the card has similarities with the Shop Order Card presented by Captain Henry Metcalfe in his "Card system for cost accounting and production control", presented six years earlier.

-Halsey further explained, how his premium plan should work.
-In advance a standard time is set, and registered on the back of the ticket.
+Halsey further explained how his premium plan should work.
+A standard time is set in advance and registered on the back of the ticket.
 On the back of the ticket was printed: